vinitkumar/.vim/Readme.md

 ## Dotvim

-These are my vim config files that I used daily while writing code in these languages:
+These are my vim config files that I use daily while writing code in these languages:

 - Python/Django
 - Go